Narcolepsy

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam may be done.

 Tests that may be done to diagnose the disorder include: